Kaminey: Marketing and release

 Kaminey was scheduled to release on 5 June 2009.
 However, the release was postponed because of problems between the producers and multiplexes in India.
 The film was released on 14 August 2009 on 1,200 screens worldwide.
 Because of the 2009 flu pandemic, the film was not released in the Maharashtra region—including Mumbai and Pune—because the multiplexes in these cities were closed by the Maharashtra government for three days as part of precautionary measures against swine flu.
 Moser Baer Home Videos released Kaminey on DVD in October 2009 across all regions in a two-disc pack complying with the NTSC format.
 One disc contains the film and additional content including a "making of the film" documentary, the original beginning and deleted scenes, while the other contains a random free film.
 VCD and Blu-ray versions were released at the same time.
 Bollywood Hungama critic Joginder Tuteja rated the DVD 4 out of 5, praising the bonus features and the packaging.
 Airtel Digital TV premièred the film on its Pay Per View service on 12 September 2009.
 The satellite rights for Kaminey were syndicated between Star India & Viacom 18 before being internalized by the former in 2020, and a world television première of the film was broadcast on Colors on 28 February 2010.
 The film is also available on Netflix.

+Indiagames also released a maze mobile video game based on the film.